mehedi-sharif/soulspring/content/_index.md

       visit using our “Outstation Client Packages.”
 All our locations have a substantial number of clients who fly in from outstation, including overseas, for their healing journeys with us.  '
+  - title: Can treatment happen before illness, not after?
+    content: With the onset of new diseases and chronic conditions, it is important to move from conventional, reactive care to preventative, regenerative care.
+      Soul Spring's bio-individualized therapies are dynamic alternatives to conventional medicine.
+We can help restore and rejuvenate the natural healing capacity of your body's cells and organs, creating a stronger, more resilient you.

 ---